solidjs/solid-start/docs/api/useMatch.md

 #### Returns

-A either undefined if not matched or a reactive object containing the attributes of the match:
+Either undefined if not matched **or** a reactive object containing the attributes of the match:

 - `path: string`: the pathname part of the URL, without the query string,
 - `params: reactive object`: object containing key value pairs of dynamic route sections